mcgnly/DeveloperDocumentation/HowTos/Introduction.md

 You now have the option of [using the modules as iBeacons](https://developer.relayr.io/documents/HowTos/iBeacons), [connecting the Grove module to Arduino](https://developer.relayr.io/documents/HowTos/Arduino) and [replacing the existing firmware](https://developer.relayr.io/documents/HowTos/Flashing) on the them.

+Check out a couple of our [Sample Apps repository](https://github.com/relayr/public-apps) incorporating the relayr SDKs and external integrated components.

 These are only the first extra features in place, stay tuned for additional amazing features!